 It was one of my favourite art techniques when I was in grade school, and it still is!

 If you’re not familiar with the scratch art process, it’s a layer of crayon covered with paint.
 When you scratch through the paint, the colourful crayon wax underneath is revealed.

 To young children, the process seems quite magical.
 For older children, it’s rather mesmerizing and addictive.
 Once you try it, you’ll see what I mean.
 Betcha can’t make just one!

-We’re all about making homemade gifts for the holidays right now, so using the scratch art to make a gift for the hooligans’ parents came to mind.
-As I was brain-storming, I spied some black, dollar-store picture frames sitting among our craft supplies and BINGO, my plan came together: scratch art family portraits!
+We’re all about making homemade gifts for the holidays right now, and I’ve been wanting to do a family portrait craft with the kids for a while.
+This morning, I spied some black, dollar-store picture frames sitting among our craft supplies and BINGO, my plan came together: scratch art family portraits!

 Let me show you how we made them!

 For your scratch art family portrait, you’ll need:

 - craft stick (or wooden skewer or toothpicks)